Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Businesses and venues

 To reduce social contact, some businesses must remain closed or follow restrictions on how they provide goods and services.
-The full list of businesses required to remain closed can be found in the guidance on closing certain businesses and venues in England.
+You can read the full list of businesses required to remain closed in England.

 There is further guidance on reopening businesses and venues which explains which business will be permitted to open at each step of the roadmap.